opentecture/mindmapping/sandbox/opentecture-bookmarks/add-a-line-bookmarks-capture/README.md

 ### 2019-05-26 ~ Theo

-Rename to Add-a-line Bookmarks Capture
+Rename to 'Add-a-line Bookmarks Capture' V-0-3-0

 Has a single function:

-* Opentecture Bookmarks file creator: open, parse and save your browser's bookmarks to a JSON lines file
+* Bookmarks file creator: open, parse, refactor and save your browser's bookmarks to a JSON lines file
+* Follows SenVer.org

 ### 2019-02-11 ~ Theo